Ġgantija: Excavations and recognition

 Residents and travelers knew about the existence of the temple for a long time.
 In the late 18th century, before any excavations were carried out, Jean-Pierre Houël drew a plan based on that knowledge, which has been found to be highly accurate.
 In 1827, Col. John Otto Bayer, the Lieutenant Governor of Gozo, had the site cleared of debris.
 The soil and remains were lost without having been properly examined.
 German artist Charles Frederick de Brocktorff had painted a picture of the site within a year or two prior to the removal of the debris, so he made a record of the site before clearance.

 After the excavations were conducted in 1827, the ruins fell into decay.
 The remains were included on the Antiquities List of 1925.
-The land was held privately until 1933, when the Government expropriated it for public benefit.
-The Museums Department conducted extensive archaeological work in 1933, 1936, 1949, 1956–1957 and 1958–1959.
-Its goal was to clear, preserve, and research the ruins and their surroundings.

 The Ġgantija temples were listed as a UNESCO World Heritage Site in 1980.
 In 1992, the Committee decided to expand the listing to include five other megalithic temples located across the islands of Malta and Gozo.
 The Ġgantija listing was renamed "the Megalithic Temples of Malta".

 The temple and the surrounding areas were restored or rehabilitated in the 2000s.
 Lightweight walkways were installed in the temple in 2011, to protect the floor.
 A heritage park was developed and opened in 2013.